 The wide trail is fairly flat for the first 2.2km – in fact, after the initial descent it climbs fairly steeply up a hill before reaching the narrow track down to the Wollangambe River.
 We’re glad when we’re finally heading down to the river, with the track down being another 1.4km in length.
 (There’s just one bifurcation in this track, where we take the left-hand fork.)

 Just before reaching the river there’s a steep drop, with a fixed rope helping to descend the cliffs above the Wollangambe River.

-It’s much cooler in the Wollongambe Canyon, and it’s nice to be in the water with a short swimming / liloing section to get us started.
-Compared to the Wollongambe Upper Section a year ago, there’s more rock scrambling in this section.
+It’s much cooler in the Wollangambe Canyon, and it’s nice to be in the water with a short swimming / liloing section to get us started.
+Compared to the Wollangambe Upper Section a year ago, there’s more rock scrambling in this section.

 Not far from the start there’s a tricky drop of about 2m – you could jump (but you need to land very precisely to avoid a submerged rock) or used the frayed rope that’s been installed.
 Or a combination of the two, with a jump into the river from half-way down!